Australian Shepherd

 2. Australian ShepherdAustralian Shepherd- Source: Unsplash

-Australian Shepherds are known for their unique personalities.
-They're intelligent and active dogs that love learning new things.
+Australian Shepherds are on of the dog breeds that are known for their unique personalities.
+They’re intelligent and active dogs that love learning new things.

 Whether it’s figuring out puzzles or mastering dog sports, they’re always up for a challenge.
 And they’ve got energy to spare!
 These dogs are happiest when they’re playing outdoors, fetching frisbees and running around.